sukhjitsehra/LaTeX/README.md

 : Inlage, Scientific WorkPlace, WinEdt

 There are also general-purpose editors that add LaTeX -friendly options by means of plugins.
-For example the well-known editors emacs and vim have both a LaTeX extension.
+For example, the well-known editors emacs and vim have both a LaTeX extension.

 Most of the editors are specific to the Operating.
 But we have chosen that is available for all operating systems and Open-source i.e. [**TeXstudio**](http://www.texstudio.org/).